-Required under section 15M (d) - Ethical Investment, including policies, standards, or procedures for avoiding prejudice to New Zealand's reputation as a responsible member of the world community and 15M (i) - the retention, exercise or delegation of voting rights acquired through investments.
+Required under section 15M (d) - Ethical Investment, including policies, standards, or procedures for avoiding prejudice to NZ's reputation as a responsible member of the world community and 15M (i) - the retention, exercise or delegation of voting rights acquired through investments.

-As noted in the Authority's Investment Beliefs (section 3.2) Responsible Investment encompasses more than maximising return for risk.
+As noted in the Authority's Investment Philosophy (Section 3.2) Responsible Investment encompasses more than maximising return for risk.